FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Meta-Embeddings

-In this section, we describe our contributions to address the previously mentioned shortcomings.
-Our proposed method is visualized in Figure~\ref{fig:model}.
+This approach requires the model to learn parameters for the mapping function as well as for the attention function.
+The first might be challenging if the original embeddings have different \sizes while the latter might be hard if the embeddings represent inputs from different \types, such as words vs.\ \subwords.
+We support this claim experimentally in our analysis in Section \ref{sec:types}.

-\subsubsection{Feature-Based Attention}
+\subsection{Feature-Based Attention}

+Equation \ref{eq:attBaseline} for calculating attention weights only depends on $x_i$, the representation of the current word.\footnote{\newcite{kiela-etal-2018-dynamic} proposed two versions: using the word embeddings or using the hidden states of a bidirectional LSTM encoder.
+Our observation holds for both of them.} While this can be enough when only standard word embeddings are used, \subword- and character-based embeddings are able to create vectors for out-of-vocabulary inputs and distinguishing these from tailored vectors for frequent words is challenging without further information (see Section~\ref{sec:types}).
 To allow the model to make an informed decision which embeddings to focus on, we propose to use the features described below as an additional input to the attention function.
-The word features are represented as a vector $f \in \mathbb{R}^F$ and integrated into the attention function from Equation \ref{eq:attBaseline} as follows:
+The word features are represented as a vector $f \in \mathbb{R}^F$ and integrated into the attention function (Equation \ref{eq:attBaseline}) as follows:

 with $U \in \mathbb{R}^{H \times F}$ being a parameter matrix that is learned during training.